coldmix/gear-parser/README.md

 22444 items generated in items.json
 ```
 The extract_augments.py reads the unity_augments.txt (copied from bgwiki source) and generates unity_augments.json
+This file will only be used when the item is a unity rewards armor and doesn't include the augments in the equip set.
 ```
 python .\extract_augments.py
 108 items generated in unity_augments.json
 ```